GrooveLabs/public-api-documentation/source/index.html.md

 Use the generated `access_token` value to make API requests on behalf of the authorized user in the `Authorization` header with the header value having the following format: `Authorization: Bearer {YOUR_ACCESS_TOKEN}`

-> A authenticated CURL may look like:
+> An authenticated CURL may look like:

 ```
 curl -X POST "https://app.grooveapp.com/api/public/..."